johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 - Provide the vision of where we are going (TO BE)
 - Be the bridge between the business and technical teams

-These responsibilities give you a split of two main skill areas.
+These responsibilities give you a split of two main skill areas:

 1. Communication
 2. Technical knowledge